Cheshire: Current

 Cheshire has no county-wide elected local council, but it does have a Lord Lieutenant under the Lieutenancies Act 1997 and a High Sheriff under the Sheriffs Act 1887.

 Local government functions apart from the Police and Fire/Rescue services are carried out by four smaller unitary authorities: Cheshire East, Cheshire West and Chester, Halton, and Warrington.
 All four unitary authority areas have borough status.

 Policing and fire and rescue services are still provided across the county as a whole.
 The Cheshire Fire Authority consist of members of the four councils, while governance of Cheshire Constabulary is performed by the elected Cheshire Police and Crime Commissioner.

 Winsford is a major administrative hub for Cheshire with the Police and Fire & Rescue Headquarters based in the town as well as a majority of Cheshire West and Chester Council.
 It was also home to the former Vale Royal Borough Council and Cheshire County Council.

 Devolution talks for the county were scheduled for Autumn 2024.
-Plans to establish a Cheshire and Warrington Combined Authority were approved by the UK government in February 2025.
-Halton Borough has been a member of the Liverpool City Region Combined Authority since that authority was established in 2014.
+Halton Borough Council has been a member of the Liverpool City Region Combined Authority since that authority was established in 2014.
+The Cheshire and Warrington Combined Authority, which includes Cheshire East Council, Cheshire West and Chester Council, and Warrington Borough Council, was established in February 2026 and will hold its first elections in May 2027.